CHLOzzz/MMGet/README.md

 ## Behind the scenes ##
-A folder named "tmp" is created, and inside that folder 2 files "matrix.mtx" and "matrix.mtx.gz".
-When the matrix is obtained, the "tmp" folder is deleted before the matrix is outputted from the function.
+A folder named "tmp" is created (if does not already exist), and inside that folder 2 randomly and uniquely named files with extensions ".mtx" and ".gz".
+When the matrix is obtained, the "tmp" folder is deleted (if created) before the matrix is outputted from the function.
+If the "tmp" folder already exists, only deletes the temporarily created files.

 ## How to add to Julia with Internet connection ##